Harithmetic1/Harithmetic1/README.md

 - 🔭 I’m currently working on Xchange-Currency Converter
 - 🌱 I’m currently learning React
 - 👯 I’m looking for internships
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with React
 - 💬 Ask me about Frontend Development
 - 📫 How to reach me: Twitter- @onigemoT_osin
 - 😄 Pronouns: He/His